Planning a Black Hills vacation? Jewel Cave National Monument and Wind Cave National Park are close to each other but are quite different.

 When we could only visit one cave on our return trip to the Black Hills, we chose Jewel Cave.

-We took the Natural Entrance Tour at Wind Cave, so instead of taking an elevator down we walked in at ground level and walked down stairs into the depths of the cave.
-After walking mostly down for the duration of the tour, we exited the cave by elevator into the visitor center.
+We took the Natural Entrance Tour at Wind Cave, so instead of taking an elevator down we walked in at ground level and walked into the cave.
+Wind Cave felt smaller than Jewel Cave.
+The colors were different and so were the features.

 Wind Cave has one of the best collections of boxwork formations – crisscrossed lines of minerals sticking out from the ceilings and walls – in the world.